Lewerow/DetailIdentifier/README.md

  * Turtle 1.2.6
  * Fog rev. 1056 // currently disabled

-Please note that this is not yet even version alpha, so may have no needed functionality
+Please note that this is not yet even version alpha, so may have no needed functionality.
+Some libraries may be added as git submodules, so make sure you check them out

 =================
 **Dependencies**